City of Santa Clarita Transit: School Tripper routes

-Commuter Express Service
+Commuter Express routes

 Commuter Express provides service to and from to major places of employment outside of the Santa Clarita Valley (Routes 796-799), and also provides service from areas outside of the Santa Clarita Valley to major places of employment inside the Santa Clarita Valley (Routes 791-794).
 All Commuter Express Routes run on weekdays only, except for Route 757, which runs seven days a week.

-Fares

-Exact cash fare is required.
-Under 5, up to 3 per fare-paying rider, ride for free.
-Passes are stored on reusable Transit Access Pass (TAP) cards that cost $2 each.
-Customers can also store cash-value on their TAP card that can be used with any Los Angeles county transit agency that accepts TAP.
-Since February 2018 fares are available for purchase on the Token Transit mobile ticketing app.

-The following table shows City of Santa Clarita Transit fares, effective January 1, 2020: